pegros/PEG_LIST/help/sfpegKpiListCmp.md

 ### Full Configuration Example

-To implement a layout the one below, the following configuration actions should be applied
+To implement a layout like the one below, leveraging dynamic icons, the following configuration actions should be applied.<br/>
 ![KPI List Example](/media/sfpegKpiListExample.png)

-* create a **sfpegKpiList__mdt** custom metadata record with the following _Display Config_ property
+* create a **sfpegKpiList__mdt** custom metadata record with the following `Display Config` property
 ```
 {
   "groups": [
   {
     "label": "Situation",
-    "icon":{"name":"custom:custom18"},
     "iconName": "custom:custom19",
     "border": true,
     "size":"12",